Comprehensive Lawn Care Guide for Sarasota Homeowners

 Mowing Adjustments

-Raise your mower blade to 3 to 4 inches during summer.
+I raise my mower blade to 3 to 4 inches during summer.
 Taller grass shades the soil, reducing water loss and heat stress.

 Pest and Disease Monitoring